Keatsm/UNSWCourseMap/README.md

 - [ ] Generally make frontend more appealling
 - [ ] Colour code nodes on subject area
 - [ ] Enabled/disable different terms
-- [ ] Hover on node for additional information
+- [ ] Hover on node for additional information (maybe a modal with a link to course page)
-- [ ] Click on node to be taken to course page
+- [ ] 'Show me a random course' button
 - [ ] Add other coruses (eg COMM, ARTS, etc); maybe enabled which ones you want